AgnieszkaM2/Magisterka/README.md

 - Redesigning way of chosing the other symptoms from supplementary list at the end of user questionnaire
 - Improving user questionnaire responsiveness
 - Improving display of details in diseases list
-- Improvind the display and positioning of items in main nav bar
+- Improving the display and positioning of items in main nav bar
+- Possibly adding dark theme
 - Some needed fixes to the whole app CSS
 - Some cleaning and code refactoring